douglas2363/desafio-wayon/README.md

 ![image](https://github.com/user-attachments/assets/c7d85045-252e-45b5-a6ea-e251568863a0)

-6 - Given the tables above, write the SQL query that:
+7  - Given the tables above, write the SQL query that:
 a.
 Returns the names of all Salesperson that don’t have any order with Samsonic.
 b.
 Updates the names of Salesperson that have 2 or more orders.
-It’s necessary to add an ‘*’ in the end of the name.
+It’s necessary to add an ‘*’ in the end of the name
 c.
-Deletes all Ssalesperson that placed orders to the city of Jackson.
+Deletes all Salesperson that placed orders to the city of Jackson.
 d.
-The total sales amount for each Salesperson.
+TThe total sales amount for each Salesperson.
 If the salesperson hasn’t sold anything, show zero.

 a)
 SELECT s.Name